tigerbeetle/tigerbeetle/docs/develop/recipes/correcting-transfers.md

 ## Always Add More Transfers

-Correcting transfers or entries in TigerBeetle are handled with more transfers to reverse the effects of the previous transfer(s).
+Correcting transfers or entries in TigerBeetle are handled with more transfers to reverse or adjust the effects of the previous transfer(s).

 This is important because adding transfers as opposed to deleting or modifying incorrect ones adds more information to the history.
 The log of events includes the original error, when it took place,